-With decades of experience in cultural resources management, I specialize as an architectural historian, assessing historic properties throughout California in compliance with national, state and local regulations.
+Cultural Resources Services LLC provides assessments of historic properties throughout California in compliance with national, state and local regulations.

-After gaining experience in corporate firms in Los Angeles County, I now run an independent historic assessment consulting practice with an office in Pasadena.
-See below for an overview of my experience and current professional services in cultural resources assessment.
+See below for an overview of my experience and professional services in cultural resources assessment.

 In my years of working as a historian of California’s cultural resources I have authored or co-authored hundreds of reports evaluating individual buildings, as well as campuses, towns, rivers and park systems.
 And I’ve prepared landmark nominations for buildings, a gravesite and a tree.

 Whether you’re a property owner, developer, municipal worker or architect, you might benefit from my services in cultural resources assessment.
-Most of my clients are seeking approval for demolition, improvements, or landmarking.
-Others would simply like to discover the story and value of their historic property.
+I can facilitate timely and const-effective approvals, whether the desired outcome is historic nomination, improvements, or demolition.
+Or maybe you would simply like to uncover the story and historic value of your historic property.

 Services

-I provide historic building documentation, cultural landscape assessment, and related services to help your project meet regulatory requirements and respect community heritage.
+As the principal at Cultural Resources Services LLC, I provide historic building documentation, cultural landscape assessment, and related services to help your project meet regulatory requirements and respect community heritage.
 I offer clear and streamlined assistance with risk mitigation, regulatory compliance, cost savings, improved stakeholder relations, and preservation of heritage.
-I specialize in historic designation (landmarking) which provides substantial tax incentives to property owners.
+I specialize in historic designation (landmarking) which provides substantial tax incentives, including the Mills Act tax abatement program, to property owners.

 My work aligns with the Secretary of the Interior’s Standards for the Treatment of Historic Properties, Section 106 of the National Historic Preservation Act (NHPA), as well as other federal, state, and local regulations, including certificates of appropriateness for alterations, demolition, or new construction.

-Before taking on a job, I give clients honest advice about whether I’m the right person to meet their needs.
-If you want to tear down something that I think is worth preserving, or to landmark something that is never likely to be eligible, or to receive tax incentives without preserving the historic fabric, then we might not be a good fit.
+Before taking on a job, I fully explain the process to clients, and give them honest advice about whether I’m the right person to meet their needs.
+If you want to tear down something that I think is worth preserving, or landmark something that is never likely to be eligible, or receive tax incentives without preserving the historic fabric, then we might not be a good fit.

 In my private practice I offer more personalized service and greater flexibility than in corporate firms.
 I can meet you where you’re at, walk you through the process, and give you an honest assessment of whether I’m the best person for the job.
 I can promise high standards of analysis, reporting, and strategic facilitation of interaction among all parties, from owner to architect to compliance authorities.